MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_
--
-This ELK server is configured to monitor the following machines: -Private IPs of Web-1, Web-2, Web-3
+- This ELK server is configured to monitor the following machines: -Private IPs of Web-1, Web-2, Web-3

 | Name     |    IP Addresses     |
 |----------|---------------------|